 Ursa Minor, or the Little Bear, is also known as the Little Dipper. is overall not as bright, and from a city, you can only see two-three of the stars that make up the constellation.
 From a dark sky, however, you can make out the rest which definitely makes up its nickname.
 Polaris, currently the North Pole Star, sits at the tail of Ursa Minor.
 Many people get surprised to learn that the star itself is actually not “the brightest star in the sky,” as from a city sky it is almost hard to make out.
 However, because our North Pole is currently pointed within a degree of this star, it appears to always be fixed in the same position every night, thus it makes it easy to find true north for navigational purposes.

-Another constellation that is visible mostly all year in northern skies, Draco slithers like a snake around Ursa Minor, and is highest during the spring-early summer months.
+Another constellation that is visible mostly all year in northern skies, Draco slithers like a snake around Ursa Minor, and is at its best during the spring-early summer months.
 From west to east, the tail section straddles between Ursa Major and Ursa Minor, with the head being near Hercules, Cygnus, and Lyra – constellations that mark the beginning of Summer.

 Contains the bright orange-white star Arcturus, which is at the bottom of the constellation.
 Using the “arc” of the Big Dipper, you can trace a line with the saying “arc to Arcturus and find this star very easily.”
 As it is one of the brightest stars in the night sky, many people often mistake it for a planet.
 The shape of the constellation tends to look like a cosmic ice cream cone, but it is supposed to represent a herdsman, or plowman.

-Cancer the Crab is not a bright constellation, it’s impossible to see from the cities because the main stars are dimmer than Polaris.
-From a dark sky, the stars are visible but still hard to make out.
-However, the Beehive Cluster can be seen with the naked eye as a faint smudge in dark skies, and that is what I often use to find where Cancer is.
+Cancer the Crab is not a bright constellation, it’s impossible to see from the cities because the main stars are all dimmer than Polaris.
+From a dark sky, the stars are visible but not as obvious as neighboring constellations Leo and Gemini.
+However, M 44 can be seen with the naked eye as a faint smudge in dark skies, and that is what I often use to find where Cancer is.
 It is best viewed in March.

 Leo the lion is one of the few constellations that actually look like the character it’s supposed to represent, as from the brightest star, Regulus, you can trace a backwards question mark, known as “the sickle” and see it as the head of a lion, with the other main stars serving as the body.
 Regulus is often the first bright star you can see in the eastern sky during the winter months, thus it’s an indicator that Spring is approaching.